jcjackchen/Shake-Your-Head/README.md

 # Plane

 This is an arcade airplane shooting game, unlike traditional control scheme, it uses face tracking system to control airplane.
-This project is being developed during *hackPKU 2018*.
+This project was developed during *hackPKU 2018*.

 Environment: Python 2.7.14